Dm7add96412/ecommerce/README.md

 # Testing

-You can test use these demo/test credentials to test use the app and the shopping cart:
+You can test use these demo/test credentials to test use the app (once I get it deployed somewhere =) ) and the shopping cart:

 Tester 1
 password1234